-In Pakistan there is a typical culture that you must have “Safarish”.
-When I came back my father had already passed away.
+In Pakistan, there you need pull strings.
+When I came back after completing my study my father had already passed away.
 I didn’t really have anybody who could open doors for me.
-I knocked into the door myself.
+I had to do it myself.

 There was a company called Mobilink at that time which had just started its operations.
 One day, I walked inside with my CV and I saw somebody making photocopies.
 I asked who was this guy and they said he was the CFO of the company.

-Is the environment at Mobilink same since you joined or have any changes occurred?
+Is the environment at Mobilink the same since you joined or have any changes occurred?

 We are trying to re-establish Mobilink on meritocracy.
 You don’t have to know somebody to get here.
 If you are good and have potential, we promise you to provide the perfect environment and in case you lack in something, we are always there to help and provide you a second chance.

-However if we are unable to see the excitement to work and contribute, unfortunately we are to part ways.
+However, if we are unable to see the excitement to work, unfortunately, we are to part ways.

 This is what Mobilink’s ambition is, and I am just doing my job to set it on the right path.

 We just need to take the approach and involve various components in this ecosystem.
-We exist because there are consumers who need a product, and we provide them with it.
+We exist because there are consumers who need a product, and we provide them what they want.
 Various stakeholders need to work together to create this magic.